fsvieira/wines-and-beer/README.md

 	* brewerydb.com/developers/docs
 		* I had to register an application that at the current time I dind't had.

-Because I don't want to extend the deliver time and registering process on this services seems slow, I choose to deliver that application with a dummy service, however the architecture will allow to easily add other data sources.
+Because I don't want to extend the deliver time and registering process on this services seems slow, I choose to release the  application with a dummy service, however the architecture will allow to easily add other data sources.